wagtail/wagtail/docs/advanced_topics/proxy_models.rst

 For Django developers, `proxy models <https://docs.djangoproject.com/en/stable/topics/db/models/#proxy-models>`_ can be a useful option when considering the design of models for a project.
 However, there are some areas in Wagtail where support for proxy models is limited.
-It is important to highlight that these limitations pertain specifically to the direct management of proxy models and their related permissions within Wagtail's admin UI - If you don't need to manage the data within Wagtail, there's nothing to worry about!
-Wagtail's various edit interfaces even allow you to freely manage an object's relationships with proxy models if they are used in ``ForeignKey``, ``ManyToManyField`` or ``ParentalManyToManyField`` fields.

-The key areas where we are working to improve proxy model support are:
+It's perfectly fine to add references to proxy model instances (for example, linking to one from a Wagtail Page).
+Where you're likely to have trouble is if you want to create, edit, or delete proxy model instances in the Wagtail UI using the :doc:`modeldamin </reference/contrib/modeladmin/index>` app, or by registering the model as a :doc:`Snippet </topics/snippets>`.
+See below for more information:

 Proxy ``Page`` type models